ppy/osu-wiki/wiki/Tournaments/OMIC/2022_4K/en.md

 ### Registration rules

 - There is no limit to the amount of participants.
-- Participants should register on the links that are already provided.
+- Participants should register through the links provided in the forum thread.
 - Flag on each participant's osu! account must be **Indonesia**.
-- The lowest rank for this tournament is **#5000 4K Global**.
+- The lowest rank for this tournament is **#5000 4K global rank**.
-- Tournament staffs are not permitted to participate as a player on this tournament, except for staffs that are taking the position of the following:
+- - Tournament staff members are not permitted to participate as players in this tournament, except for the following positions:
   - Streamer
   - Commentator
   - Designer
-- Every registering participant will be required to go through a session of [screening](/wiki/Tournaments/Official_support#tournament-screening) held by the Tournament Management.
+- Every registering participant will be required to go through [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).

 ### General rules

 - Matches will be held every Saturday and Sunday.
 - The scoring system for this tournament is Score V2.
-- The corresponding mappools for each round are going to be **announced by the staff** every Sunday after the previous round is over.
+- The corresponding mappools for each round will be **announced by staff** every Sunday after the previous round is over.
 - All players are advised to **have all maps from the mappool ready** before the match starts.
 - If there is no referee during match time, players are expected to inform an **organiser** in due time.
 - Participants are expected to **show up on time** according to the schedule.
 - The staff can only give a delay of **10 minutes**.
 - If a player has a connection problem which caused them to be disconnected from the match, then the decision will be **determined by the referee** which is **absolute**.
-- Players must follow the [rules](/wiki/Rules) that has been set by the game.
+- Players must follow the osu! [rules](/wiki/Rules).

-### Match regulation
+### Match regulations

-- All players who are deemed eligible for the tournament will enter the Qualifiers round.
+- All players who are deemed eligible for the tournament will enter Qualifiers.
-- Each lobby contains a maximum of 8 players in the Qualifiers round.
+- Each lobby contains a maximum of 8 players in the Qualifiers.
 - Players are allowed to use visual mods such as (HD), Flashlight (FL), Fade In (FI), and Mirror (MR).
-- Players will play 2 maps for a warm-up session that had been selected by the player that rolled the highest.
+- Players will play 2 warm-up maps selected by the player that rolled the highest.

 #### Qualifiers

-- The maximum number of players to enter the next round is 32 players.
+- A maximum of 32 players will enter the next stage.
-- In the Qualifiers round there will be 5 maps in the mappool that have different skillsets, all of these maps will be selected by the mappool selector.
+- In the Qualifiers there will be 5 maps in the mappool with different skillsets.
-- All players will have 2 chances to play in each map, which means a total of 10 songs played.
+- Each map will be played twice.
-- The highest score played for each beatmap will be counted and the Qualifiers score will be accumulated based on the comparison of scores of other players.
+- The highest score for each beatmap will be counted and the Qualifiers score will be accumulated based on the comparison of scores to other players.
-- After the Qualifiers round ends there will be a distribution of players based on seed.
+- After the Qualifiers end there will be a distribution of players based on seed.
-  - The function of seed is for the distribution of the next round, where players are randomized based on different seed.
+  - The function of seed is for the distribution of the next round, where players are placed based on different seed.
   - Seed distribution is based on the player's position in the Qualifiers:
-    - 1 - 8: Top Seed
+    - 1-8: Top seed
-    - 9 - 16: High Seed
+    - 9-16: High seed
-    - 17 - 24: Medium Seed
+    - 17-24: Medium seed
-    - 25 - 32: Low Seed
+    - 25-32: Low seed

 #### Round of 32 until Grand Final

-- If one of the players is not present, then the player who is present in the match will be declared **winner (*win by default*)**.
+- If one of the players is not present, then the player who is present in the match will win by default.
-  - Before the game starts, players will roll first.
-Players who win in the roll can choose **to protect or ban** first and followed by the player who lost the roll.
-After both players have determined the map that is protected and banned, the player will choose the map that is going to be played.
+  - Before the game starts, the players will `!roll` first.
+The players who **wins** in the `!roll` can choose **to protect or ban first**.
+After both players have determined which maps are protected and banned, the first player will choose the map that is going to be played.
   - If both players got the same score, then **the match will be replayed using the same map**.
-  - The Tiebreaker map is played when both players get a difference of one in point with the winning points that **should have gotten** to **win the match**.
+  - The tiebreaker map is played when both players get a difference of one in point with the winning points that **should have gotten** to **win the match**.
 - The mappool composition for each round in the knockout phase is as follows:
-  - Round of 32 : Best of 7 (Total of 10 Maps, 1 TieBreak)
+  - Round of 32 : Best of 7 (10 maps, including 1 tiebreaker)
-  - Round of 16 : Best of 9 (Total of 11 Maps, 1 TieBreak)
+  - Round of 16 : Best of 9 (11 maps, including 1 tiebreaker)
-  - Quarterfinal : Best of 11 (Total of 13 Maps, 1 TieBreak)
+  - Quarterfinal : Best of 11 (13 maps, including 1 tiebreaker)
-  - Semifinal : Best of 11 (Total of 15 Maps, 1 TieBreak)
+  - Semifinal : Best of 11 (15 maps, including 1 tiebreaker)
-  - Final - Grand Final : Best of 13 (Total 15 Maps, 1 TieBreak)
+  - Final – Grand Final : Best of 13 (15 maps, including 1 tiebreaker)
-- Starting from the Bracket Stage, a **double elimination*** system will be used, the system works as follows:
+- Starting from the Bracket Stage, a **double-elimination*** format will be used, which works as follows:
-  - Player who loses in the bracket will enter the losers bracket (a special bracket for players who have already lost **one time**).
+  - A player who loses in the winners' bracket will enter the losers' bracket (a special bracket for players who have already lost **one time**).
-  - If the player loses again in the losers bracket, then the player will be **eliminated from the tournament**.
+  - If the player loses again in the losers' bracket, then the player will be **eliminated from the tournament**.